Restaurants and mobile food service activities industry posts the highest number of establishments

 n'sp = number of responding establishments in the non-certainty employment stratum with TE of 20-99 for the industry domain within each geographic domain (region)

-Response rate for all Accommodation and Food Service Activities sector was 92.8 percent (1,232 out of 1,327 establishments).
+Response rate for Accommodation and Food Service Activities sector for establishments with TE of 20 and over was 86.4 percent (917 out of 1,061 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Of the total responses, 15 establishments responded online.
+Of the total responses, twenty six establishments responded online.

 Limitation of Data